PaulaYaniz/Project1-CryptoWallet/README.md

 This refers to the software tools used during the development of the solution, and structures such as for loops, and bash commands

 ## Sources
+When code was researched in the web, proper citation is used to give credit to the original author.

 ## Tools used in Unit 1
-Functions
+- Functions
-For/while loops
+- For/while loops
-Input Validation
+- Input Validation
-If statements
+- If statements
-Encryption
+- Encryption

-When code was researched in the web, proper citation is used to give credit to the original author.